St. Aegidien Church Oschatz

 Notes on accessibility / deviations from the pictograms:

-- Access to the church via 1 step of 5 cm inside and door of >90 cm or through an extra entrance via ramp on the south side.
+• Access to the church via 1 step á 5 cm inside and door >90 cm.

-- The church nave is accessible by wheelchair.
+• The nave is barrier-free accessible

 Directions & Parking facilities